pyjamasam/DIYDragy/nRF52/Readme.md

 Compiled with the free verison of the SEGGER Embedded Studio for Arm v4.52b.

 You will need to edit the DIYDrag.emProject file and update the path to the nRF SDK for your install.
-Change the path "/Users/chris/Documents/nRF5SDK160098a08e2" to what ever it is on your system.
+Change all references to the path "/Users/chris/Documents/nRF5SDK160098a08e2" to what ever it is on your system.